Secretgirl333/Covid-Accountability-Project/README.md

 # Covid-Accountability-Project
-This is about several politicians around the United States who have disobeyed their own Covid regulations
+This is about several politicians around the United States who have disobeyed their own Covid regulations Know of any other politicians who fit this list?
+Fill out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdDaAxkWCeZDl47P7jcBLRItIRbQS55YiZaUd9A51Xd4Wk-Tg/viewform?usp=sf_link) to add on

 | Name | Position | Source |
 | --- | --- | --- |